thomastoumasu/fullstack/Fullstack/notes.md

 -check if text is displayed
 -check if handlers are called when user clicks button
 -check that handlers pass the right information
+end2end test
+-use .locator('..') (locator accepts not only .css selectors but also XPath selectors) to get the parent element